PipeItToDevNull/pastebin-swa/Readme.md

 The get function listens on `/api/get` and is only intended to be used by the SWA to request a blob based on the UUID in the URL.

 ## Deploying the ARM template
+Parameters for the ARM `template.json` are defined in `parameters.json`.

 ```bash
 az login